bytebase/bytebase.com-old/content/blog/schema-review-policy-mysql.md

 ## How to Configure Schema Review Policy

 Bytebase provides a schema review policy template based on the industry best practices.
-You can apply it directly to your production environment.
+You can apply it to your production environment directly.
 Of course, you can create your own schema review policy based on it.

 Let’s begin configuring a policy from the environment dashboard.